 The views were just spectacular on the lake with the mountains surrounding us and the Victoria Glacier as the backdrop.

-The Lake Agnes Tea House hike is the most popular one.
-It takes hikers up past Mirror Lake then on to Lake Agnes and the Lake Agnes TeaHouse, where you can enjoy a tea and snack (don’t forget cash).
+The Lake Agnes Tea House hike is the shorter of our two options, and is likely the most popular hike in Lake Louise.
+It takes hikers up past Mirror Lake then on to Lake Agnes and the historic Lake Agnes Tea House, where you can enjoy a tea and snack (don’t forget cash).

-The Plain of Six Glaciers hike is one of our favorite Lake Louise hikes that we’d also recommend.
-The hike continues past the end of Lake Louise and also rewards visitors with a tea house near the end of the hike.
-You can continue past the Plain of Six Glaciers tea house to get a closer view of the glaciers before turning around and returning the same way you came.
+You can continue past the Plain of Six Glaciers tea house to get an amazing, up-close view of the glaciers before turning around and returning the same way you came.

 If you were feeling very ambitious and wanted to see it all, you can hike the entire Beehive Circuit (we describe it fully in this link).
 This Plain of Six Glaciers and the Beehive hike on Alltrails has a map of exactly this.
 It’s 20 km round-trip and 1,140 m elevation gain.
 It would be an epic day of Lake Louise hiking but you’ll get to see it all!

-If your Banff itinerary allows for extra days, from Lake Louise you can head up the Icefields Parkway to Jasper National Park.
 If you don’t have enough time to go all the way to Jasper, you can still visit a portion of the Icefields Parkway and stop at places like the Columbia Icefield (a must-do!), Herbert Lake, Peyto Lake, Bow Lake and Bow Glacier Falls before driving back.

+For this Lake Louise itinerary, you’ll need to purchase a Banff park pass.
 There are two types of Banff park passes you can purchase:

-- Daily Admission Fees – Daily admission fees are good for Banff National Park, Jasper National Park, Kootenay National Park, Yoho National Park, Mount Revelstoke National Park, Glacier National Park, Waterton National Park and Elk Island National Park.
+- Daily Admission Fees: Daily admission fees are good for Banff National Park, Jasper National Park, Kootenay National Park, Yoho National Park, Mount Revelstoke National Park, Glacier National Park, Waterton National Park and Elk Island National Park.
 The Banff day pass is good until 4pm the following day, regardless of time of purchase.

-- Annual Discovery Pass – Valid for an entire year, the annual Discovery Pass will get you entry into ALL national parks in Canada plus National Marine Conservation Areas and National Historic Sites.
+- Annual Discovery Pass: Valid for an entire year, the annual Discovery Pass will get you entry into ALL national parks in Canada plus National Marine Conservation Areas and National Historic Sites.

 Get all your Banff Park Pass questions answered in our comprehensive post that includes who needs it and where to buy it.